Parretto/displayport-manual/docs/source/build.rst

 Build
 =====

-The DP IP-cores and reference design can be downloaded from the 'Github repository'_
+The DP IP-cores and reference design can be downloaded from the Github repository

 .. toctree::
    :maxdepth: 2
    gateware
      ref
      kronos
      lattice
        lfcpnx_evn
     src
        app
        lib
        misc
        pm
        rx
        tx
        vtb
     syn
        lattice

 Steps to build the reference design.